bitovi/academy/src/react/1-setup.md

 One of the benefits of using `react-scripts` is it's great build process.
 When you run the `npm run build` command, your site will automatically be bundled, minified, and written into a `build` folder.

-This folder can then be uploaded to any web-server and served statically just like a normal HTML website, no fancy webserver or processes needed.
+You can can then upload the folder to any web-server to be served statically (just like a normal HTML website), no special configuration required.

 ## Try it out

-✏️ Fork or clone the tic-tac-toe app we'll be building in this training from [github](https://github.com/bitovi/react-exercises).
+✏️ Fork or clone the tic-tac-toe app we'll be building in this training from [GitHub](https://github.com/bitovi/react-exercises).

 Make sure you're on the master branch, and after running `npm install` run `npm run build`.
 This will build the site and create a `build` folder.
 Check out the files that got generated, notice how they're nicely minified and bundled!

-More information on the build folder and on deployment in general can be found on the create-react-app [website](https://create-react-app.dev/docs/deployment/).
+More information on the build folder and on deployment in general can be found on the Create React App [website](https://create-react-app.dev/docs/deployment/).